 Do vengeance demons have souls?
 Fans are divided on that question, which is never explicitly addressed in the series.
 My guess is that vengeance demons do have a soul, but that their soul has been stunted and distorted by resentment.
 Vengeance demons feel that they are motivated by a sense of right and wrong.
 (Halfrek prefers to be called a “justice demon.”)
 Yet vengeance demons lack a true understanding of the difference between right and wrong.
 Vengeance demons never right wrongs.
 Instead, they merely add more suffering to the world.
 Vengeance demons turn the familiar world into a hell dimension.

 In the Buffyverse, immortality serves as a metaphor for the failure to grow up.
 Vampires do not age.
 Neither do vengeance demons.
 Anyanka is a thousand years old.
 Halfrek is at least a hundred and fifty years old.
-The fact that these characters remain unchanged as time passes is a metaphorical representation of their arrested development.
+The fact that these characters remain unchanged as time passes is a metaphorical representation of their arrested emotional, moral, and social development.
 Vengeance demons are like spoiled children who feel that their anger gives them license to hurt others.
 In contrast, Buffy is so busy saving the world that she has no time to nurse petty grievances.
 Thus, Buffy the Vampire Slayer poses a vital question: Are you a vengeance demon or a vampire slayer?
 Are you an inept, childish person who would like to use your anger as an excuse to add to the world’s suffering?
 Or are you a hero who uses your anger constructively in your selfless mission to save the world?

 Photo by RavenU

 The human beings who review articles for scientific journals sometimes reject good articles for stupid reasons.
 A computer can automatically reject an article for stupid reasons much more quickly and efficiently than a human being can.
 Thus, artificial intelligence could amplify the natural stupidity that often plagues the review process.